msv-lab/f1x/doc/Benchmarking.md

-# f1x benchmarking infrastructure #
+# f1x-bench #

-This documents describes scripts and format specifications for running various benchmarks with f1x
+f1x-bench is a tool and a format specification for executing program repair benchmarks with f1x (and other tools).
+In f1x-bench, an experiment with a defect has the following lifecycle:

+- `fetch` - obtain a fresh copy of the subject program
+- `set-up` (optional) - configure the copy, etc.
+- `run` - execute the repair tool with the subject program
+- `tear-down` (optional) - check patch correctness, etc.
+- `remove` - delete the copy of the subject program

-## Interface ##
+## Tool ##

-- `f1x-bench DEFECT` - reproduce (fetch + setUp + run + tearDown) a repair for DEFECT
+- `f1x-bench DEFECT` - perform an experiment (fetch + set-up + run + tear-down + remove) for DEFECT
-- `f1x-bench` - reproduce repairs for all defects
+- `f1x-bench` - perform experiments for all defects

 Options:

-- `--root` - specify $BENCHMARK_ROOT (current directory by default)
+- `--root` - specify benchmark directory (current directory by default)
-- `--fetch` - only fetch (should create directory DEFECT in current directory)
-- `--setUp` - only setUp (e.g. configure)
-- `--run` - only run (execute f1x, save results in output directory)
+- `--output DIR` - specify output directory (optional)
-- `--tearDown` - only tearDown (remove DEFECT directory, possibly something else)
-- `--print` - only print f1x command for specified DEFECT
+- `--timeout` - timeout for individual defect (optional)
-- `--list` - list all defects
+- `--quiet` - print compact summary
 - `--help` - print help message
-- `--timeout` - running timeout
+- `--version` - print version

+Options when used with a single defect:

-- `--output DIR` - specify output directory
+- `--fetch` - only fetch (create directory DEFECT in current directory)
+- `--set-up` - only set-up
+- `--run` - only run
+- `--tear-down` - only tear-down
+- `--cmd` - only print f1x command for specified DEFECT

-## Format ##
+## Format specification ##

-In the root benchmark  directory, there should be `benchmark.json` and `tests.json` files.
-The content of `benchmark.json` should be as follows (`fetch`, `setUp`, `tearDown` are shell commands, `$BENCHMARK_ROOT` is provided):

-    [
-        "defect1": {
-            "fetch": "$BENCHMARK_ROOT/util/fetch defect1",
-            "setUp": "$BENCHMARK_ROOT/util/configure defect1",
-            "tearDown": "rm -rf defect1",
-            "source": "defect1/src",
-            "files": [ "lib/source.c" ],
-            "build": "make -e && cd lib1 && make -e",
-            "test-timeout": 1000,
-            "driver": "util/driver"
-        },
-        ...
-    ]

-Note that `source` and `driver` are relative to the benchmark root. `build` is optional.
+The benchmark directory should contain two files: `tests.json` and `benchmark.json`.

 The content of `tests.json` should be as follows